-Trail running is a sport on the move as outdoor fitness becomes more prominent than ever this summer.
+Trail running is a sport on the move as outdoor fitness becomes more prominent than ever this fall.
 It’s challenging, exhilarating, satisfying, and highly effective as part of your training regimen.
 From the casual jog along a wooded path to the charged world of competitive trail running, the activity can be casual and relaxing or serious sport.

 Ditching the gym, track, or roads for the trail is great for myriad reasons, not the least of the cross-training potential.
 When you run on a boring ol’ treadmill or flat city streets, you’re not engaging nearly as many muscles as you can when vaulting roots and fallen limbs, deftly leaping from stone to stone across a rushing creek, and navigating the ups and downs that come with the best running trails.

-Of course, there’s another big bonus that comes with a trail run: nature!
+Of course, there’s another big bonus that comes with a trail run: Nature!
 Or at least the outdoors, assuming you’ve chosen a trail of urban or suburban nature.
 Getting away from your job for an hour or two of bucolic aerobics is a great way to recharge your mental and emotional batteries while staying fit and trim.
 And given the current state of things amidst the pandemic, it’s also a great way to social distance oneself from the crowds.